denten-books/plain-text/1-metaphor.md

 domain in a way that is consistent with inherent target domain structure."[^ln1-metalakoff]

-[^ln1-metalakoff]: [@lakoff_contemporary_1998] See also
-@turner_conceptual_1995; @ruiz_de_mendoza_ibanez_nature_1998;
-@lakoff_invariance_2009.
+The kind of resemblances that we have been discussing so far---between the document and its icon, for example---are further referred to as *structural metaphors*.
+"Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote in the 1980s [@lakoff_metaphors_1980, 61].
+Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
+Thus to say "the world is our oyster" is to suggest that something in our approach to interacting with oysters, likely in a gastronomical situation, resembles our approach to life [@lakoff_metaphors_1980, 65-8].
+The ease of eating one transfers to the ease of living the other.
+The transferred property implies a not just a semantic similarity, one of meaning, but a structural one, one of interface.
+The metaphor suggests the world is arranged like an oyster somehow, that it can be cracked, and that it contains a tasty hidden morsel within.
+In this way, structural metaphors organize one thing in the shape of another.
+They are a tool for extending insights from a known domain to lesser known one, a tool for exploration: simple things like oysters shed light on complex things like worlds.

-Metaphor machines present us with a special case of conceptual domain blending.
+In their capacity for exploration and explanation, metaphor machines present us with a special case of conceptual domain blending.
 The transference of structuring principles from one system to another---from "physical libraries" to "electronic workstations environments," in our case---reveals the formative nature of the structural metaphor.
 Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind.
 Rather, they operate in action, at hand.
-John Carrol, one of the pioneers in the field of human--computer interaction, summarized the role of metaphors in the design of computing systems as
+John Carrol, one of the pioneers in the field of human-computer interaction, summarized the role of metaphors in the design of computing systems as follows:
-follows:

 > Professional programmers might learn a new system X by metaphorizing at least initially from what they already know about system Y. More casual or